aws-samples/shopfloor-connectivity/docs/README.md

 </colgroup>
 <thead>
 <tr class="header">
-<th colspan="4"><p>AwsSTimestreamTargetConfiguration extends the type TargetConfiguration with specific configuration data for sending data to an Timestream table.
+<th colspan="4"><p>AwsSTimestreamTargetConfiguration extends the type TargetConfiguration with specific configuration data for sending data to a Timestream table.
 The Targets configuration element can contain entries of this type, the TargetType of these entries must be set to <strong>"AWS-TIMESTREAM"</strong></p>
 <p>Requires IAM timestream:WriteRecords permission for the configures table as well timestream:DescribeEndpoints</p></th>
 </tr>
 </thead>